 Smart homes don’t solve people’s real world problems, but assistants do.
 When you think of the smart home assistant, you are creating higher value for existing and new users.
 Shift your perspective from “I have technology, what problems can I solve?” to “I have a problem, what solutions can I create to solve it?”.

 Uncover opportunities with the “Day in the Life” technique

 Follow your users for a week.
 Find the things that cause the biggest disruptions to their daily routine or lifestyle.
 It may be unplanned (something breaks), or “necessary evils” (grocery shopping).
 How can a smart home assistant help?
-The biggest disruptions lead you to use case hypotheses that you can test.
+The biggest disruptions lead you to Applications hypotheses that you can test.